 Cleopatra's Heir by Gillian Bradshaw.
 Novel that imagines what might have happened if Caesarion, son of Julius Caesar and Cleopatra, had survived to adulthood.

 Lily of the Nile by Stephanie Dray.
 Princess Selene, daughter of Cleopatra and Mark Antony, struggles for survival in a Roman court of intrigue.
+Followed by two sequels, Song of the Nile and Daughters of the Nile.

 Queen of Kings: The Immortal Story of Cleopatra by Maria Dahvana Headley.
 Fantasy novel.
 Desperate to save her kingdom and resurrect her husband, Mark Antony, Cleopatra becomes a vampire and seeks vengeance against those who have wronged her.